Ann Arbor, MI (remote)

 - We educate consumers to help keep their families healthy and safe.

-- We push corporations to use clean energy, make safe products, and provide healthy food.
+- We push corporations to use clean energy, make safe products, and provide healthy sustainable food.

 - We provide people with innovative services that promote healthy people and a healthy planet.

 - We work with policymakers to establish laws that protect communities and the environment.

 Today, the Ecology Center runs campaigns and programs in four areas—Climate Action and Clean Energy, Safer Chemicals and a Healthy Environment, Sustainable Food and a Healthy Environment, and Recycling and Zero Waste.